Predicting Exporters with Machine Learning: How to use exporting scores

-If we focus on firms' financial constraints, financial institutions and trade promotion agencies all face a common credit scoring problem when firms ask for their support.
-Both scholars and practitioners have developed several tools to reduce the informative gap between borrowers and lenders from disclosed financial accounts.
-Usually, the main idea is to check how far a company is from a situation of financial distress using some combination of financial ratios \footnote{For example, Z-scores \citep{altman1968financial, altman2000predicting} and Distance-to-Default \citep{merton1974pricing} have been first tools used to assess the viability of a firm based on a combination of financial accounts, which could indicate financial distress.
+In the case of credit risk, scholars and practitioners have developed several tools to reduce the informative gap between borrowers and lenders from disclosed financial accounts.
+The main idea has been to check how far a company is from a situation of financial distress using some combination of financial ratios \footnote{For example, Z-scores \citep{altman1968financial, altman2000predicting} and Distance-to-Default \citep{merton1974pricing} have been used as standard tools to assess a firm's viability on a combination of financial accounts.
 Recent advances in predictive models for bankruptcies also include machine learning methods.
 See, for example, \cite{zombie}.}.

-As far as we know, there has been no previous attempt to score the exporting ability of a firm starting from financial accounts.
-In this context, we believe that our prediction exercise could be useful to catch the sustainability of firms' internationalization strategies.
-For example, after looking at the entire distribution we obtain from French non-exporters in Figure \ref{fig:exporting_score}, one could design an intervention based on how distant a company is from an ideal benchmark of exporters that we could easily locate on the right tail.

-Interestingly, Figure \ref{fig:exporting_score} shows that a majority of French non-exporters is located on a heavily thick left tail, thus showing to be much different from what an exporter would look like.
-In general, some non-exporters more than others may be proximate to reaching the right tail's goal.
-Thus, one could calibrate the financial support to focus on the aspects that need it most.\\ \\
+Yet, the case of would-be exporters is peculiar, as the problem is to monitor which companies are solid enough to get their products on foreign markets, and how much they need to bridge the gap.